goethite/gostint/README.md

 # gostint - A Shallow RESTful api for Ansible, Terraform ...
-... and basically anything you would like to run as jobs in docker containers, authenticated with Hashicorp Vault AppRoles with Secret Injection.
+... and basically anything you would like to run as jobs in docker containers.

-Formally called _goswim_.
+Authenticated and end-to-end encrypted with Hashicorp Vault with Secret Injection.

 > gostint:
 > : _stint - an allotted amount or piece of work_

-Goal is to be a Highly Available and Scaleable API for automation.
+Goal is to be a Highly Available and Scaleable Secure API for automation.

 See [Concept Ideas](docs/Concept_Ideas.md)

 At this stage this project is a proof-of-concept and under development...

+Prebuilt releases are available [here](https://github.com/goethite/gostint/releases).

 See [build_test_dev script](./build_test_against_dev.sh) for example starting the gostint docker container with the instances of Vault and MongoDb running in the vagrant container.